tonybony78/cse15l-lab-reports/wk2-lab-report.md

 # Week 2 Lab Report
 ## Part 1
-Here are the screenshots of my code the use of /add-message.
+Here are the screenshots of my code and the use of /add-message.

 ![Image](https://cdn.discordapp.com/attachments/1064716019156930640/1069812943027453952/image.png)